Griatch/plotarmor-chargen/README.md

 by the rule book).

-If you want, you can tweak the character sheet (use the randomized text as inspiration!), as well as print and export to PDF!
+If you want, you can tweak the character sheet (use the randomized text as inspiration!), before printing or exporting to PDF!

 ## Implementation